wikimedia/mediawiki-libs-Zest/README.md

 The port to PHP was initially done by C. Scott Ananian and is (c) Copyright 2019 Wikimedia Foundation.

+Additional code and functionality is
+(c) Copyright 2020-2021 Wikimedia Foundation.

 Both the original zest codebase and this port are distributed under the MIT license; see LICENSE for more info.